Edu4drr

 NEW RESOURCE: Why Don't People Prepare for and React to Earthquake Hazards?

 This set of resources is aimed at students in the 14-19 age range.
-The first consists of a real audio player file which are the 911 calls taken at the time of the 1989 San Francisco earthquake.
+The first consists of a mp3 file which are the 911 calls taken at the time of the 1989 San Francisco earthquake.
 This is used as a starter to set the scene and to encourage students to listen to the calls which are not always easy to hear and to enable them to focus on the tasks and become engaged with the topic.

 There is a worksheet here: SFO_911_calls_worksheet.doc to accompany the audio file and to enable active listening skills.